 On Christmas Eve, six Christians were killed and 25 others were injured within churches in Northern Nigeria.
-Victory Baptist Church and Church of Christ in Nigeria (COCIN) were both attacked by the outlawed Islamic Boko Haram sect, opposed to Western education and culture.
-The Boko Haram members reportedly stormed the COCIN church in two vehicles and detonated bombs that shattered the worship center gate and killed the security guard.
+Victory Baptist Church and Church of Christ in Nigeria (COCIN) were both attacked by the outlawed Islamic an extremist group that is located primarily in Northern Nigeria sect, opposed to Western education and culture.
+The an extremist group that is located primarily in Northern Nigeria members reportedly stormed the COCIN church in two vehicles and detonated bombs that shattered the worship center gate and killed the security guard.
 The Baptist church was set on fire, along with the pastor’s house next door.
 Danjuma Akawu, who survived the attack on the Baptist church, said “they hacked the two choir members using knives and petrol bomb before heading to the pastor’s residence, where he was killed.”

 In addition to the church attacks, seven explosions went off in two different areas of Jos in central Nigeria, killing 32 people and injuring 74, many of them as they were doing their Christmas shopping, police said.
 “The place targeted had all kinds of people there — Muslims, non-Muslims.”
 Jos, the capital of Plateau state, is in the so-called middle-belt region between the predominantly Muslim north and the mainly Christian south and has long been a hotspot of ethnic and religious friction in Nigeria.